 Preparing to Install Your Over-the-Range Microwave

 Now that you’ve determined your space can fit and support an over-the-range microwave, you need to prep the area.
 Prepping the area is very important.
-It is the foundation for your appliance and includes such tasks as preparing the wall, connecting the electric, and installing the hood exhaust duct.
+It is the foundation for your appliance and includes preparing the wall, connecting the electric, and installing the hood exhaust duct.

-The following instructions are very detailed, but easy to accomplish.
-We recommend that if you do not feel confident in your ability to connect the electric or feel that the electric in its current state does not meet local or national standards, please contact a certified professional.
+The following instructions are very detailed but easy to accomplish.
+We recommend that if you do not feel confident in your ability to connect the electricity or feel that the electric in its current state does not meet local or national standards, please contact a certified professional.

 Prepping the Space to Mount Your Microwave

 The first thing you will need to do is identify where the studs are in your wall.
-You can do this with a stud finder tool or by using a hammer to lightly tap across the surface of the wall.
+You can do this with a stud finder tool or by using a hammer to tap across the surface of the wall lightly.
 Continue tapping until you hear a solid sound — that means you have found the stud.
 For tips on finding a stud, watch this video.

 The unit should be attached to a minimum of a 2-inch x 4-inch wall stud.
 Find the center of the stud.
-This can be done by probing the wall with a small nail to identify the edges of the stud.
+This can be done by probing the wall with a small nail to identify the stud’s edges.
 Place a pencil mark halfway between the edges to identify the center.

 Tip: the center of adjacent studs will normally be 16 inches – 24 inches to either side of this mark.

 Before tackling any of the electrical tasks, please make sure your appliance is grounded.
 In an electrical short circuit, grounding reduces the risk of electric shock by providing an escape wire for the electric current.
 You must confirm this before moving forward.
 Your appliance should be plugged into a wall socket that is properly installed and grounded in accordance with national and local code requirements.

 Warning: improper use of the grounding plug can result in a risk of electric shock.